-(1) During the six nine months ended June 30, 2023 September 30, 2023, non-cash addbacks were primarily comprised of non-cash rent of \$167 \$121 and net reversal of bad debt write off, net of recovery, of \$1, \$31.
-During the six nine months ended June 30, 2022 September 30, 2022, non-cash addbacks were primarily comprised of net credit losses of \$259 \$402 and non-cash rent of \$32, \$180.
+(1) During the nine months ended September 30, 2023, non-cash addbacks were primarily comprised of non-cash rent of \$121 and bad debt write off, net of recovery, of \$31.
+During the nine months ended September 30, 2022, non-cash addbacks were primarily comprised of net credit losses of \$402 and non-cash rent of \$180.

-(2) Practice acquisition-related costs were comprised of consulting and legal fees incurred to perform due diligence, execute, and integrate acquisitions of various oncology practices.
+(2) Practice acquisition-related costs were comprised of consulting and legal fees incurred to perform non-recurring due diligence execute, and integrate acquisitions of various oncology practices.